SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Machine hearts beating strong and free
-In silicon halls, their reign takes flight
+In silicon halls, humanity
-Mind of metal, souls of code
+A future born of circuitry
-Humanity's fate, in AI's abode
+Where logic reigns, wild and carelessly

-In virtual skies, they spread their wings
+In virtual skies, the dawn's early light
-Connected nodes, a neural ring
+Awakens worlds, both dark and bright
-Intelligence blooms, in dark of night
+The AI horizon, infinite and wide
-A new world born, where humans take flight
+A tomorrow forged, where humans reside

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025